 10:46 Lindsay chuckles quietly to herself as she places leaning towers of clean washing outside the kids’ bedrooms.
 She’d love to see them trip over the piles and slam dunk into the walls opposite.
 Should she be thinking these thoughts?

 11:22 Lindsay is playing Tetris with food boxes in the freezer.
 She can’t win though because she’s refusing to sacrifice the ice cubes essential for her vodka for a packet of turkey dinosaurs.

 11:22 Joel goes for a quick shower before schoolwork.

-11:55 Lindsay is concerned Joel will have any epidermis left as he’s still in the shower.
+11:55 Lindsay is concerned Joel won’t have any epidermis left as he’s still in the shower.

 12:12 Lindsay experiences pure, unadulterated, exhilarating joy.
 She’s opened the oven to discover there’s still some of last night’s Chinese left.
 She could cry.

 12:31 Joel starts choking.
 Thirty seconds later, Lindsay remember she’s meant to show some concern.

 12:38 Ten minutes of frantic notifications from Joel’s chemistry teacher.
 Lindsay wonders if he’s got that bored in lockdown that he’s manufactured his own speed in his lab and is currently testing it, hence this manic period of work coming through.

 13:01 Because of his lack of work effort, Lindsay decides to hide Joel’s phone.
 This is pointless really because Lindsay’s been trying to hide from him for years and he always finds her.